-At the beginning of the game, when she selected action for the next 20 minutes in Step 1, the Desire components output descriptive sentences about her current Desire status (e.g., "Completely isolated, lacking any meaningful social connections").
+At the beginning of the game, as shown in Figures \ref{fig:dissatisfaction_outdoor} and \ref{fig:desire_outdoor}, when Alice selected an action for the next 20 minutes in Step 1, the Desire components generated descriptive sentences reflecting her current desire status (e.g., "Completely isolated, lacking any meaningful social connections").
 These insights guided her to engage in social activities; for example, she joined a group discussion.
 Consequently, her Dissatisfaction with social connectivity, recognition, and sense of control decreased.
-Since we did not allow the agent to engage in detailed conversations, she did not have the opportunity to showcase herself, which kept her sense of superiority unchanged.
+Since we did not allow the agent to engage in detailed conversations, she did not have the opportunity to showcase herself, leaving her sense of superiority unchanged.

-In Step 2, her sleepiness began to increase, and she still felt some Dissatisfaction regarding her sense of control.
-Therefore, she chose to take a short stroll, which could slightly alleviate her sleepiness.
-However, as a result of this short stroll, her thirst increased, prompting Alice to visit the refreshment station.
+In Step 2, her sleepiness began to increase, and she still experienced some Dissatisfaction regarding her sense of control.
+Therefore, she chose to take a short stroll, which slightly alleviated her sleepiness.
+However, as a result of this activity, her thirst increased, prompting Alice to visit the refreshment station.

-In Step 9, as her dissatisfaction with recognition and social connectivity grows, she decides to visit the party's photo booth to gain some recognition and establish social connections.
+In Step 9, as her dissatisfaction with recognition and social connectivity grew, she decided to visit the party's photo booth to gain recognition and establish social connections.